365id-AB/idverification-ios/README.md

     activate Customer Backend
     Customer Backend->>365id Backend: Refresh Token
     activate 365id Backend
-    365id Backend->>Customer Backend: New App Token + New Refresh Token deactivate 365id Backend
+    365id Backend->>Customer Backend: New Access Token + New Refresh Token deactivate 365id Backend
-    Customer Backend->>App: New App Token
+    Customer Backend->>App: New Access Token
     deactivate Customer Backend
     Note over App, SDK: Now the transaction is performed as usual (see above)
 ```

 In writing, this can be described as such:

-- App requests a token.
+- App requests an access token.
 This can be handled either by the app directly, or as recommended by the diagram, through your backend services.
-Requesting the first token requires a license key.
-Our recommendation is to store this in your backend, and use it when requesting an app token for the first time.
-Subsequent tokens for a specific device can be requested using the existing token and a refresh token.
+Requesting the first access token requires a client id and client secret, also known as customer external id and license key.
+Our recommendation is to store this in your backend, and use it when requesting an access token for the first time.
+Subsequent access tokens for a specific device can be requested using the existing access token and a refresh token.
-- App uses the received token to start the SDK, beginning a transaction.
+- App uses the received access token to start the SDK, beginning a transaction.
 The SDK will take over the app until all requested steps have been completed, after which it will return a summary of the transaction result, alongside a transaction ID.
 - The transaction ID is used to poll 365id services about the details of the transaction.
 The recommendation here is that your backend receives this ID from the App, then makes a decision based on the result received from the 365id Backend API.

 <br/>
 <br/>